 In planning and guiding the children’s activities and experiences, our skilled team of staff will reflect on the different ways that children learn.
 These characteristics of effective learning are:

 Playing and Exploring; Active Learning; Creating and Thinking Critically.

 A main focus of each day is the teaching of Letters and Sounds, a synthetic phonics programme, and through precise teaching and carefully planned follow- up activities, children quickly become readers and writers.

-Children have weekly French, Music, PE and Swimming lessons which are all taught by specialist teachers from the Prep School.
+Children have weekly Music and PE lessons which are all taught by specialist teachers from the Prep School.
 This contact with specialist teachers right from the start, helps build relationships and secures an easy transition from the Pre-Prep to the Prep School.

 The curriculum is enhanced by enrichment activities which take us beyond the school gates; frequent visits to the Cathedral, autumn and spring walks in the local area, termly visits to a Forest School as well as visits to Plymouth Aquarium and Dinosaur World in Torquay, all serve to enrich the children’s learning experiences.

 We follow a creative curriculum, where we make meaningful links across the subjects to a main overarching theme.
 This theme will also incorporate exciting trips and enrichment activities.